 In October of 2016, the Arkansas Department of Education (ADE) updated the rules governing the implementation of ACT 1268.
 These updated rules provided further clarification, guidance, and instruction on how to meet the needs of students showing characteristics of dyslexia.

-In April of 2017, the Arkansas Legislature passed ACT 1039 (SB 708) to amend and clarify code provisions regarding Dyslexia screening and intervention, and to add specific enforcement provisions tied to school accreditation.
-ACT 1039 also added new public posting requirements.
-The information on this page meets or exceeds all posting requirements.
+In April of 2017, the Arkansas Legislature passed ACT 1039 to further amend and clarify code provisions regarding dyslexia screenings and intervention, and to add specific enforcement provisions tied to school accreditation.
+It also added new public posting requirements.

 Green Forest Elementary School - 19 students identified; 19 students served